cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

 ## Examples

-Add mirroring to an existing Greenplum Database system using the same set of hosts as your primary data.
+Add mirroring to an existing Cloudberry Database system using the same set of hosts as your primary data.
 Calculate the mirror database ports by adding 100 to the current primary segment port numbers:

 ```shell
 $ gpaddmirrors -p 100